 A collection of Joseph Szabo's wonderful photos from the 1970s and early '80s.
-(Wrote the Foreword)
+(Foreword)

 Nothing Bad Ever Happens [Small Batch Books]

-The life of a remarkable Long Islander, businessman, and problem-solver named Jim Miller.
+The life of a Long Island businessman and problem-solver named Jim Miller.
 (Author)

 Covering the Bases [Chronicle Books]

-An anthology of classic sports writing on the greatest moments in baseball.
+An anthology of classic newspaper sports writing on the greatest moments in baseball.
 (Editor)

 Gluttony [Chronicle Books]